 Project Life-Cycle: This organization takes donated bikes, repairs them and gives them back out to the community.
 Since 2008 they have given over 2500 bikes to families and individuals!
 To help them repair bikes just show up any Tuesday from 6-9 pm at 1453 Park Rd, Chanhassen, MN 55317 - no sign up needed, just show up when you can.
 The only skills required are a desire to learn and have fun.
 They provide training (from very basic tune-up to advanced rebuilding) and have periodic giveaways throughout the year to other organizations where people get to pick out bikes.
 More information about the program can be found at http://abettersociety.org/projects/life-cycle/ or contact: firstname.lastname@example.org (Khai Tran or Cliff MacLeod).

-REACH: Lots of fun opportunities to volunteer with disabled teens and adults in the west and NW suburbs.
-You can help with bowling, dances, teen club, yoga, floor hockey, basketball, bingo, karaoke, cinema night and more!
-If interested contact Nate Penz via email at email@example.com or call him at 952-393-5866.
+Reach for Resources: Lots of fun opportunities to volunteer with teens and adults with disabilities in the west and northwest suburbs.
+You can help with bowling, dances, teen club, yoga, softball, bingo, karaoke, movie nights, and much more!
+If interested, please contact Nate Penz via email at email@example.com or call him at 952-393-5866.

-Foxjet Swim meet: Dozens of volunteers needed to help as timers at a championship swim meet hosted by Team Foxjet July 26-30 at the U of M Aquatics Center.
+Foxjet Swim Meet: Dozens of volunteers needed to help at the Foxjet Swim Meet during August 2-5 at University of Minnesota Aquatics Center.
+Volunteers will check in swimmers, keep them behind timer chairs and act as lane timers.
 On-site training will be provided.
-Transportation to the meet may also be provided.
-Time commitment is 4-6 hours per shift and there are 12 shifts available.
-If interested please email Ann at firstname.lastname@example.org or Megan at email@example.com.
+Time Commitment is 4-6 hours per shift and there are 12 shifts available.
+If interested, please email Ann Watanabe at FoxjetsMeetDirector@gmail.com

 Volunteer Organizations for Teens:People serving people: Serving homeless children and their families and providing new opportunities for healthy, stable family life.
 Both one-time and long term volunteer positions available.
 Visit their website for more information: www.Peopleservingpeople.org.